 5. The Cabin in the Woods (2012)

 Much like how Wes Craven brought a new meta twist to horror movies in the 90s with A New Nightmare and Scream, The Cabin in the Woods sets up something similar.
 While the film starts out as a typical scenario with a group of teens on a weekend romp at a cabin when eerie things start to happen.
-However, the audience quickly learns that these instances aren't as coincidental as they may seem.
+However, the audience quickly learns that these instances aren't as coincidental as they may seem in this incredibly meta horror movie.

 6. Let the Right One In (2008)